-It is defined as the probability of the assay of scoring positive in the presence of specific analyte.

-The diagnostic sensitivity has been assessed in the Performance Evaluation on a total number of more than 400 specimens coming from both HTLV I and HTLV II infection; a diagnostic sensitivity of 100% was found.
+It defined as the probability of the assay of scoring positive in the presence of specific analyte.
+The diagnostic sensitivity has been assessed externally and internally on a total number of 200 positive specimens; a diagnostic sensitivity of 100% was found.